Keremunce/job-matcher/README.md

 - Lint: `pnpm lint`
 - The UI and APIs work without an OpenAI key using mocked responses, so you can iterate on styling and PDF rendering offline.
 - Jest & Testing Library are installed and ready for future truth-guard rule tests (configure `jest.config.ts` when needed).
+- PDF export registers the bundled font at `public/fonts/Roboto-Regular.ttf`; keep the file in repo (replace with another TTF if you prefer a different typeface).

 Happy matching!